alexfernandez/alexfernandez.github.io/2019/high-speeds.md

 Really high speeds are out of our ordinary experience, and can be quite hard to apprehend.
-Is a rocket to the moon closer to a person walking or to the unmovable wall of the speed of light?
+Is the speed of a rocket to the moon closer to a person walking or to the unmovable wall of the speed of light?
-In this article we will see a graded approach to appreciate how fast they really are, and at which point in our history they were (or will be) achieved.
+In this article we will see a graded approach to appreciate how fast things and people can move, and at which point in our history each speed interval was (or will be) achieved.

 ## By Intervals

-A grading scale will make it easier to categorize high speeds.
+A grading scale should make it easier to understand high speeds.

 ### 1 m/s